sajayprakash/megathread/README.md

 ## Linux

-- [Arch linux](https://archlinux.org/) - DIY Linux Distro, great for building lightweight and customized Linux environments.
+- [Arch linux 🌟](https://archlinux.org/) - DIY Linux Distro, great for building lightweight and customized Linux environments.
-- [Debian 🌟](https://www.debian.org/) - A free and open source distribution that is the base for other major distros like Ubuntu, MX Linux, Linux Mint, etc. It is the second oldest actively maintained GNU/Linux distribution.
 - [Linux Mint 🌟](https://linuxmint.com/) - Linux Mint is a community-driven Linux distribution based on Ubuntu, excellent choice for beginners.
+- [Bazzite 🌟](https://bazzite.gg/) - Gaming distro similar to steamOS.
+Really good if you want a "just works" distro for gaming.
+- [Debian](https://www.debian.org/) - A free and open source distribution that is the base for other major distros like Ubuntu, MX Linux, Linux Mint, etc. It is the second oldest actively maintained GNU/Linux distribution.
 - [Tails](https://tails.boum.org/) - Tails is a portable operating system that runs on a live environment.
 Really good for browsing anonymously as data is stored in ram and wiped on reboot.
 - [Qubes OS](https://www.qubes-os.org/) - Really secure operating-system that uses virtualized environments for segregated workflows.